nuest/AuthorCarpentry/How-to-build-this-website.md

 + Click "Create pull request" two times to submit the request.
 + Accept the pull request by clicking the green button twice again.

-The only place you'll run into problems is if files are in conflict between the two versions-in this case you'll have to manually inspect and resolve the confilict.
+The only place you'll run into problems is if files are in conflict between the two versions-in this case you'll have to manually inspect and resolve the conflict.

 To update the copy on your local machine, type in your local terminal in the AuthorCarpentry directory